 Additional sales of our ADSs or ordinary shares in the public market, or the perception that these sales could occur, could cause the market price of our ADSs to decline.
-As of the date of this report, there were 35,225,420 of our Class A ordinary shares and 70,250,000 of our Class B ordinary shares outstanding.
-As of the date of this report, there were no outstanding Class A restricted share units, with each such restricted share unit settleable upon vesting by the issuance of one Class A ordinary share, and outstanding options for the purchase of 1,921,000 Class A ordinary shares at a nominal price.
+As of March 15, 2019, there were 36,251,420 of our Class A ordinary shares and 70,250,000 of our Class B ordinary shares outstanding.
+As of March 15, 2019, there were no outstanding Class A restricted share units, with each such restricted share unit settleable upon vesting by the issuance of one Class A ordinary share, and outstanding options for the purchase of 860,000 Class A ordinary shares at a nominal price.
 In addition, we may grant or sell additional options, restricted shares or other share-based awards in the future under our share incentive plan to our management, employees and other persons, the settlement and sale of which may further dilute our shares and drive down the price of our ADSs.

-We believe that we may be classified as a passive foreign investment company, or PFIC, for the 2017 taxable year, which would likely result in adverse U.S. federal income tax consequences to U.S. holders of our ADSs or Class A ordinary shares.
+We believe that we may be classified as a passive foreign investment company, or PFIC, for the 2018 taxable year, which would likely result in adverse United States federal income tax consequences to U.S. holders of our ADSs or Class A ordinary shares.

-We believe that we may have been classified as a PFIC for United States federal income tax purposes for our 2017 taxable year ended November 30, 2017.
+We believe that we may have been classified as a PFIC for United States federal income tax purposes for our 2018 taxable year ended November 30, 2018.
 There can be no assurance that we will not continue to be classified as a PFIC in the current taxable year or in any future taxable year.
 The determination of whether we would continue to be treated as a PFIC is based in significant part on our operations and the composition of our earnings and assets (including goodwill) for a given taxable year, including the valuation of our assets based on the market price of our ADSs.

-If we are treated as a PFIC for any taxable year during which a U.S. holder (as defined under "Taxation-United States Federal Income Taxation-Passive Foreign Investment Company") held an ADS or a Class A ordinary share, certain adverse United States federal income tax consequences likely would apply to the U.S. holder.
+If we are treated as a PFIC for any taxable year during which a U.S. holder (as defined under "Taxation-United States Federal Income Taxation-Passive Foreign Investment Company") holds an ADS or a Class A ordinary share, certain adverse United States federal income tax consequences likely would apply to such U.S. holder.
 See "Taxation-United States Federal Income Taxation-Passive Foreign Investment Company" in Item 10 of this annual report.